Eco-Effectiveness:

 The Two Principle Groups of ESTs

-ESTs could be divided into two large groups: cleaner technologies and cleaning technologies.
+ESTs could be divided into two large groups:

 Cleaner technologies are production processes, including monitoring and control techniques, which are less polluting, use resources (raw materials, natural resources, energy, etc.) in a more efficient way, produce cleaner products and less harmful residual wastes, if any.

 Cleaning technologies are processes and products developed to neutralise the environmentally harmful effects of a given process or activity.
-This group includes pollution monitoring, assessment and control technologies (e.g. air pollution control, waste water treatment, treatment), waste treatment (e.g. solid/hazardous waste treatment, garbage disposal/recycling), and remediation technologies (e.g. soil/water remediation, air cleaning).
+This group includes pollution monitoring, assessment and control technologies (e.g. air pollution control, waste water treatment, treatment), waste treatment (e.g. solid/hazardous waste treatment, garbage disposal/recycling), and remediation technologies (e.g. soil/water remediation, air cleaning)